lonelyteapot/pygraphic/README.md

 Pygraphic is the opposite of [turms]:

-1. For each individual query, you define pydantic models that you want to request, optionally with validators and other configurations;
+1. For each individual query, you define pydantic models that you want to request, optionally with validators and other configuration;

 2. Pygraphic converts those definitions to raw GraphQL documents *(basically strings)*;